-DO NOT TOLERATE ILLEGAL ACTIVITIES OF ANY KIND.
+DO NOT TOLERATE ILLEGAL ACTIVITIES OF ANY KIND

 Every TE employee should follow the law.
 Illegal behavior by even a single employee can cause serious damage to our reputation, our business relationships and our performance.
 We are committed to compliance with all current laws, and all legislation and regulations governing TE activities.
 As a manager, you are responsible for following the law and ensuring that employees never do anything that is illegal, unethical or in violation of TE policies.
-Become familiar with all laws relevant to your role.
+Become familiar with all laws relevant to your role, including local laws where you have team members working in other countries.

-- Advise your team about laws that apply to their jobs. - Partner with the Law Department and keep your team abreast of periodic updates to relevant laws and legislation affecting your business.
+- Advise your team about laws that apply to their jobs - Partner with the Law Department and keep your team abreast of periodic updates to relevant laws and legislation affecting your business